mmbman/Katagiri/1987-03-11-Bendowa-Talk-1.md

 #### 0:00

-**Katagiri Roshi:** We will study at this time the questions and answers toward the end of the chapter *Bendōwa* [written] by Dogen.
-This is very interesting question and answer made by Dogen Zenji himself.
+**Katagiri Roshi:** We will study at this time the questions and answers toward the end of the chapter *Bendōwa* [written] by Dōgen.
+This is very interesting question and answer made by Dōgen Zenji himself.
 When he came back from China, [at first] he lived in Kyoto, [and] because of circumstances he didn’t do anything, he just stayed at a small temple.
 At that time he wrote this *Bendōwa* – before he would start to teach his disciples, before he would move to Koshoji Temple in Kyoto.
-So this is [one of the first works] of Dogen Zenji.
+So this is [one of the first works] of Dōgen Zenji.
 It’s a very interesting article, this one.

 I think in those days there were many questions about the zazen he emphasized.
 So he made eighteen questions and answered those questions.
 It’s a very interesting question and answer.